 Ready to Start?

-- Find your closest chapter on the Sleep In Heavenly Peace Contact Page.
+- Find your closest chapter on the Find a Chapter page.

 - Call, email, text, or fill out the form on the Contact page and your local chapter Volunteer Coordinator will reach out to you.

 - Invite your friends, service group members or co-workers!
 Spread the word on Facebook and other social media.

 - Feel great about learning new skills and helping children in your community.